Metropolitan Council of Nashville and Davidson County: Size reduction

 In 2005, mayor Bill Purcell called for cutting the number of legislators in the council down to 20 in a proposal in which fifteen seats would be elected by districts and five seats would remain at-large.
 In 2006 the Metro Charter Review Commission scheduled a public hearing on the council's size.
 In a poll by The Tennessean, 21 councillors favored keeping the council as it is, and nine favored a reduction in the size of the council.

 Dissidents said that if the size of the council were to be reduced, being elected could become a matter of who can raise the most money, and special interests may get involved.
 Other concerns voiced included council members not being able to get in contact with their constituents, the council becoming less ethnically diverse, and council membership changing from a part-time to a full-time job.
 Councilwoman Amanda McClendon said a reduction in size may make it easier to pass legislation.

+In 2023, the state government enacted a law reducing the size of the Metro Council from 40 members to 20.
+The move was widely opposed by Nashville residents and leaders.
+In April 2023, a court issued an injunction against the change, indicating that it unconstitutionally changed election procedures during the campaign.